 }

-Those five responsibilities from the React anti-pattern?
+Those five concerns from the React anti-pattern?
 They got separated by the architecture itself.
 Data fetching is a Cmd value.
 Loading states are modeled in the RemoteData type (which I wrote about before in a different context).
 State transitions and presentation are in different functions by definition.
 I didn’t have to choose to separate these.
 TEA made that decision for me.

 Pure functions and SRP Link to heading